norawolf/norawolf.github.io/_posts/2019-02-01-notable_books_cli_application.markdown

 To begin scraping, I found that all book data was nested under `div#g-book-data`.
 A book’s title and author were easy to scrape, as every book’s title could be accessed uniformly through `div#g-book-title` and the author through `div#g-book-author b`.

-Everything else - as I would learn later on in the coding process -  proved more difficult to scrape!
+Everything else - as I would discover later in the coding process -  proved more difficult to scrape.
 Each book has 1-3 genres listed inside of the same div, formatted as a plain line of text.
-Every book has a price and a publisher, but the order of these details changes, and some books have additional info (translator name, book format, etc.) thrown in.
-Due to this lack of a uniform organization and inclusion of some data points across the book list, I had to narrow down my focus on which attributes to scrape.
+Every book has a price and a publisher, but the order of these details changes, and some books have additional info inside the div (translator name, book format, etc).
+Due to this lack of a uniform organization of some data points across the book list, I had to narrow my focus on which attributes to scrape.

 **Easy to scrape and parse:**
 ![](https://drive.google.com/uc?export=view&id=1g73trR_KnHR0dTRKKjADExfUxUqGTYjS)

 **Not so easy:**
 ![](https://drive.google.com/uc?export=view&id=15W2IQH8IWOpI9VLCUZ5_TPCua18_NIt0)